History of California wine: Wine industry during California Gold Rush

+Nurseymen like A.P.
+Smith in Sacramento imported grape varieties and experimented to find which were best suited for the California climate.
+Smith listed 24 grape varieties he was propagating in a sales catalog in 1856 and he exhibited "Zeinfindall" at the state fair in 1858.

 As home to both Buena Vista winery, California's second-oldest commercial winery, and Gundlach Bundschu winery, California's oldest family-run winery, the Sonoma Valley is known as the birthplace of the California wine industry.

 Although George Yount planted a small vineyard in Napa Valley in the mid-1830s, John Patchett planted the first commercial vineyard in Napa Valley in 1854 and established the first winery there in 1858.
 In 1861 Charles Krug who previously had worked for Agoston Haraszthy and Patchett founded his namesake winery in St. Helena and began making his own wine.
 Originally a Prussian political dissident, Krug learned the trade of the vintner as an apprentice to Haraszthy in the Sonoma Valley.
 The land on which Krug founded his winery was part of his wife's (Carolina Bale's) dowry.
 Krug became an important leader of winemaking in the Napa Valley.
 He was also a mentor for Karl Wente, Charles Wetmore and Jacob Beringer, all of whom became important vintners.

 In 1863, species of native American grapes were taken to Botanical Gardens in England.
 These cuttings carried a species of root louse called phylloxera which attacks and feeds on the vine roots and leaves.
 Phylloxera is indigenous to North America and native vine varieties had developed resistance.
 European vines had no such evolutionary protection.
 By 1865, phylloxera had spread to vines in Provence.
 Over the next 20 years, it inhabited and decimated nearly all the vineyards of Europe.
 Many methods were attempted to eradicate phylloxera but all proved temporary and none economical.

-Finally Thomas V. Munson, a horticulturist in Texas, suggested grafting the European vinifera vines onto American riparia rootsocks.
+Finally Thomas V. Munson, a horticulturist in Texas, suggested grafting the European vinifera vines onto American riparia rootstocks.
 So, there began a long, laborious process of grafting every wine vine in Europe over to American rootstocks.
 It was only in this manner that the European wine industry could be retrieved from extinction.

 In the 1870s, El Dorado County was California's third-largest wine-producing area.
 In 1879 Captain Gustave Niebaum established Inglenook Winery in Rutherford, California a small village (in Napa County, California).
 It was the first Bordeaux style winery in the USA.
 Captain Niebaum's wines became world-renowned.
 His Inglenook wines won gold medals at the World's Fair of Paris in 1889.

 During the period when the Europeans were contending with phylloxera, the American wine industry was flourishing.
 By 1900, America had a fully developed and proud commercial wine producing business.
 Many California wines received medals in European competitions.
 Barrels of California wine were being regularly exported to Australia, Canada, Central America, England, Germany, Mexico and Asia.